Wilfred/trifle/docs/Booleans-Case.md

 `(case (CONDITION EXPRESSION...)...)`

 `case` implements a case statement.
 Each CONDITION is evaluated in order.
-If CONDITION is truthy EXPRESSION... is evaluated and returned.
+If CONDITION evaluates to `#true`, EXPRESSION... is evaluated and returned.

 Examples: